Battle of Dobrynichi: Prelude

-The battle
+Battle

 False Dmitriy I attacked the Russian regiment on watch with his main forces (consisting of Polish chorągiews and Russian cavalry) and threw it back to Dobrynichi.
 His plan was to force the right flank of the Russian army to retreat beyond the Sev River.
 Fyodor Mstislavsky ordered his right flank (consisting of German and Dutch mercenaries and Russian cavalry) to assume the offensive in order to stop and overrun the enemy.
 The impostor's cavalry was able to press the mercenaries and throw back the Russian cavalry.
 Then, he attacked the center of Mstislavsky's army, namely the Streltsy, who had been dislocated in Dobrynichi.
 The latter met Dmitriy's cavalry with gunfire from harquebuses and cannons and put them to flight.
 At the sight of the fleeing cavalry, unmounted Zaporozhian Cossacks on the right flank of Dmitriy's army decided that the battle had been lost and followed suit.

 The Russian cavalry decided to counter-attack the fleeing enemy horsemen and foot soldiers and crushed them completely.
 Dmitriy's reserve, consisting of an unmounted unit of the Don Cossacks and artillery, was surrounded and almost utterly destroyed.
 The Russian army chased the remains of the impostor's forces for 8 km, but he managed to retreat to Rylsk.